 3.4 Altered distribution of ice and altered sea level

 Polar areas have seen drastic changes including shifts in timing of the annual melt seasons, changes in snow cover, and changes in ice sheet and glacier mass, which have resulted in sea level rise.
 Globally, mean sea level rose by 0.19 m from 1901 to 2010, and estimates indicate that by 2100 the global mean sea level will rise between 0.4 m to 0.9 m under RCP4.5, and between 0.5 m and 1.2 m under RCP8.5 (Barange, 2018).
 The rate of increase varies across regions – in the Western Pacific, sea level is increasing at three times the global average, while the rate of increase in the Eastern Pacific is null or negative (Barange, 2018).
-In the Arctic, annual sea ice extent has decreased at a rate of 3.5 – 4.1% per decade, while Antarctic sea ice has increased by 1.2 – 1.8% over the same period (Barange, 2018).
-Glaciers and land-based ice sheets the world over have also shrunk (Barange, 2018) and are expected to outpace other sources of sea level rise in the near future (Dutton et al., 2015).
+In the Arctic, annual sea ice extent has decreased at a rate of 3.5 – 4.1% per decade, increasing to -13% in September, the month marking the end of the melt season.
+This strong downward trend in extent is accompanied by a progressive loss of multi-year sea ice with over 50% of its extent lost during the period 1999–2017 (Kwok 2018).
+Meanwhile Antarctic sea ice has increased by 1.2 – 1.8% over the same period (Barange, 2018).
+Glaciers and land-based ice sheets across the world have also shrunk (Barange, 2018) and are expected to outpace other sources of sea level rise in the near future (Dutton et al., 2015).

 4. Connecting the links between climate change and the ocean economy